SilentCicero/ethdeploy/README.md

 ## Example

 Checkout the ethdeploy [example](/example/index.js) provided.
-Run a [testrpc](http://github.com/ethereumjs/ethereumjs-testrpc) instance, then run the example npm command `npm run example`.
 This will deploy a bunch of contracts with an ethdeploy setup and config.

 ```
-testrpc
+cd example
+npm install
 npm run example
 ```